esjastad/SpaceVagrant/README.md

 * Game Development with C++
 * .NET Desktop Development

 Once you have the correct environment for MSVS 2017 and UE4.25 annotated above, you can open the spacevagrant.uproject, a prompt about missing modules will occur and select yes to rebuild them now.
-After the rebuild finishes the editor will open allowing you access to the blueprints and code throught the UE4 editor.
+After the rebuild finishes the editor will open allowing you access to the blueprints and code through the UE4 editor.

 ## Demo
 A 3 week demo for windows 64 bit systems can be acquired here